OdysseusLarp/odysseus-data-hub/README.md

 DataHub should now be available at [http://localhost:4200](http://localhost:4200)

-## LocaL setup in VSCode dev containers
+## Local setup in VSCode dev containers

 You can also run the backend using [VSCode dev containers](https://code.visualstudio.com/docs/devcontainers/containers).
 Create/update your .env file like in the local setup instructions.